buddhist-uni/buddhist-uni.github.io/_courses/function/bodhi.md

 {% include content_blurb.html slug="most-important-teaching_munindo" category="av" %}
 - Ajahn Munindo talks about this sutta one [Vesāk day](https://en.wikipedia.org/wiki/Vesak){:target="_blank"} and explains how it can transform our lives.

+{% include content_blurb.html category="canon" slug="sn55.51" %}
+- At the end of that sutta, Koṇḍañña "understood".
+What did he understand?
+And how do we follow his example?

 {% include content_blurb.html category="canon" slug="iti93" %}
 - And lastly, a short poem on enlightenment from the Buddha himself.